Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 To simulate file-based triggers, you must **procedurally instruct the agent** to run shell commands in a loop—e.g., polling every ~50ms—to check for file existence or changes, then interpret the shell output once the condition is met.
 You're leveraging the agent's ability to execute shell commands and reason over their output, not declaring a true "when A changes, run B" rule.

+**Caveat:**
+If you're waiting on a file to exist, is it going to be a file that AI will create, then write to, save, write to, save?
+This is usually the case when creating like an `app.js`, for example.
+Then instead you want the AI agent to create `done.temp` when it's truly done.

 ---

 ## **Checkpoints for Human-in-the-Loop Control**